-Impacts from potential construction-related short-term groundborne noise and vibration on sensitive receptors were analyzed under Impact 3A.11-3 of the FPASP EIR/EIS.
-The FPASP EIR/EIS identified bulldozing and blasting activities as the source of maximum groundborne noise and vibration levels that would result from the construction of the FPASP.
-According to the Federal Transit Administration (FTA), levels associated with the use of a large bulldozer and blasting are 0.089 and 1.13 in/sec peak particle velocity (PPV) (87 and 109 vibration decibels [VdB]) at 25 feet, respectively, as shown in Table 3A.11-17 in the FPASP EIR/EIS.
-The FPASP EIR/EIS adopted Caltrans-recommended vibration exposure thresholds of 0.2 in/sec PPV for the protection of normal residential buildings and 0.08 in/sec PPV for the protection of old or historically significant structures (Caltrans 2004:17).
-In addition, with respect to prevention of human disturbance, bulldozing and blasting could exceed the FTA-recommended level of 78 VdB within 50 and 275 feet, respectively.

-The analysis determined that, although bulldozing activities would not exceed the Caltrans-recommended thresholds for residential buildings, any blasting performed within 80 feet of a receptor could exceed the vibration threshold.
-Implementation of Mitigation Measure 3A.11-3 would reduce impacts related to groundborne vibration and groundborne noise; however, some off-site elements are not under the jurisdiction of the City.
-Therefore, direct impacts would be significant and unavoidable.
+Impacts from potential exposure of sensitive receptors to construction-related short-term groundborne noise and vibration were analyzed under Impact 3A.11-3 of the FPASP EIR/EIS.
+The FPASP EIR/EIS identified bulldozing and blasting activities as the sources of maximum groundborne noise and vibration levels that would result from the construction of the FPASP.
+According to the Federal Transit Administration (FTA), vibration levels associated with the operation of a large bulldozer and blasting are 0.089 and 1.13 in/sec peak particle velocity (PPV) (87 and 109 vibration decibels [VdB]) at 25 feet, respectively, as shown in Table 3A.11-17 in the FPASP EIR/EIS.
+Regarding structural damage to buildings, the FPASP EIR/EIS determined that the Caltrans-recommended vibration exposure threshold of 0.2 in/sec PPV for the protection of normal residential buildings (Caltrans 2004:17) could be exceeded within 80 feet of blasting.
+With respect to prevention of human disturbance, bulldozing and blasting could exceed the FTArecommended level of 78 VdB within 50 and 275 feet, respectively.
+Therefore, the analysis determined that shortterm construction could result in the exposure of persons and structures to excessive groundborne vibration levels.
+Implementation of Mitigation Measure 3A.11-3 would reduce impacts related to groundborne vibration and groundborne noise; however, depending on the exact location of construction activities, sensitive receptors could still be exposed to levels that exceed those recommended by Caltrans and FTA for the prevention of structural damage and human disturbance, respectively.
+In addition, because off-site elements are not under the jurisdiction of the City, neither the City or the applicant would have control over the timing and implementation of off-site elements.
+Therefore, the FPASP EIR/EIS concluded that this impact would be significant and unavoidable.

 Construction of the land uses in the project would require similar types of equipment and activities of similar intensity as evaluated under Impact 3A.11-3 in the FPASP EIR/EIS.
-The project-specific geotechnical investigation found that blasters may be required for construction of the Alder Creek Apartments site.
-The closest sensitive receptors to the Alder Creek Apartments site are multi-family homes located directly west of the site, across Westwood Drive.
-The project would implement Mitigation Measure 3A.11-3.
+The project would require some blasting and bulldozing as part of site preparation activities.
+The closest sensitive receptors to the project are single-family residences currently being constructed south of Alder Creek Parkway.
+These residences are located approximately 150 feet away from the nearest project site boundary, which is close enough to result in structural damage and human annoyance from blasting activities, according to the analysis in the FPASP EIR/EIS.
+However, bulldozing activities would not result in either structural damage nor human annoyance at this distance.
+To mitigate the impact, the project would implement FPASP EIR/EIS Mitigation Measure 3A.11-3, which would mitigate groundborne noise and vibration impacts associated with blasting and bulldozing activities.
 No new or substantially more severe impacts would occur from construction-generated groundborne vibration or groundborne noise as a result of the project.
 The conclusions of the FPASP EIR/EIS remain valid and no further analysis is required.

-Noise Impacts Associated with Airports
+Noise Impacts Associated with Aircraft Overflights